SPH Establishes New Center for Public Health Data Analytics

 The PHAME Center at UIC will combine novel technology with academic expertise to provide a hub of advanced data visualization, evaluation, and analytics to community members, students, policymakers and researchers in Chicago and beyond.
 By combining these elements — community, scholars and technology — the center will advance data-driven public health decisions, meaningful population health initiatives and reduction of health disparities including those related to COVID-19.
 The center will also provide policy and research briefs that showcase health equity measures and potential data utilization in health equity research.

-Sanjib Basu, the UIC Paul Levy and Virginia F. Tomasek Professor of Biostatistics, and Sage Kim, associate professor of health policy and administration, will co-lead the PHAME center.
+Sanjib Basu, PhD, the UIC Paul Levy and Virginia F. Tomasek Professor of Biostatistics, and Sage Kim, PhD, associate professor of health policy and administration, will co-lead the PHAME center.

 Basu and Kim have engaged in data modeling and research concerning racial and ethnic disparities in COVID-19 transmission and mortality in Chicago since March.
 Recently Kim’s research identified the effects of existing social vulnerability and health risk factors contributing to COVID-19 outcomes and geographical patterns associated with increased COVID-19 death rates in Chicago, particularly among Black communities.